sdrohan/processing-for-ty/topic01/talk-1/a-processing-static-drawings.md

 Static Drawings

-We will start to code.
-We will step through the creation of static drawings using basic shapes.
-You will also cover Grayscale and RGB colour schemes.
+We will introduce you to Processing and show you how to create static drawings using basic shapes.
+We will also cover syntax and logic errors.